You Took Out the Loan – Repay It!

 The Economic Benefit of Removal

-Yes, it’s true that society as a whole benefits from an educated population.
+Yes, it’s true that society as a whole benefit from an educated population.
 This has been proven time and time again.
 But have we forgotten about the student in this assessment?

 Now we are faced with a student loan debt crisis and our economy is on the brink.
 In a scheme that was likely methodically planned, our government is poised to assume a ridiculous amount of power as a result.
 The sad part is that the people who haven’t really thought this through are literally helping it along – albeit unknowingly.